CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/Chloride_Frequencies.md

 ## Models with Autocorrelated Error

 We fit a generalized linear mixed model, with autocorrelated error.
-Our primary interest, is in a GLM with an `covAR1()` correlation structure.
+Our primary interest is in a GLM with an `covAR1()` correlation structure.

 ### Fitting with glmmTMB